 The Company evaluates goodwill for impairment annually, as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
 The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 1) or more frequently if indicators of impairment exist.
 For the Company's latest annual impairment assessment that occurred as of July 31, 2016, the Company identified its reporting units to be its seven operating segments.
+As of the filing date of this Quarterly Report on Form 10-Q, the assignment of goodwill resulting from the Acquisition to the Company's reporting units has not been completed.
 The performance of the test involves a two-step process.
 The first step of the quantitative impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
 The Company determines the fair value of its reporting units using a weighting of the income and market approaches.
 Under the income approach, the Company uses a discounted cash flow methodology which requires management to make significant estimates and assumptions related to forecasted revenues, gross profit margins, operating income margins, working capital cash flow, perpetual growth rates, and long-term discount rates, among others.
 For the market approach, the Company uses the guideline public company method.
 Under this method the Company utilizes information from comparable publicly traded companies with similar operating and investment characteristics as the reporting units to create valuation multiples that are applied to the operating performance of the reporting unit being tested in order to obtain their respective fair values.
 In order to assess the reasonableness of the calculated reporting unit fair values, the Company reconciles the aggregate fair values of its reporting units (determined as described above) to its current market capitalization, allowing for a reasonable control premium.
 If the carrying amount of a reporting unit, calculated using the above approaches, exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test to determine the amount of impairment loss.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that reporting unit.
 There was no impairment of goodwill in any period presented.
 The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2017 unless indicators arise that would require the Company to re-evaluate at an earlier date.
-The following table presents the changes in goodwill during the first three months of fiscal 2017:
+The following table presents the changes in goodwill during the first six months of fiscal 2017:

-Three Months Ended
+Six Months Ended

-Jar nuary 28, 2017
+April 29, 2017

 Balance as of October 29, 2016 \$ 1,679,116

+Goodwill related to acquisition of Linear (Note 15) 10,584,333

-Goodwill adjustment related to acquisitions (1) 1,044
+Goodwill related to other acquisitions (1) 4,884

-Foreign currency translation adjustment (2,761)
+Foreign currency translation adjustment 1,168

-Balance as of January 28, 2017 \$ 1,677,399
+Balance as of April 29, 2017 \$ 12,269,501